-The 2013 Pikoo exploration program was funded by the Company and fulfilled the Company's obligations under a March 2013 option agreement to earn an 80% interest in the Pikoo project from Stornoway.
+The 2013 Pikoo drilling program and related diamond test work was funded by the Company and fulfilled the Company's obligations under a March 2013 option agreement to earn an 80% interest in the Pikoo project from Stornoway.
 As such, on November 18, 2013 the Company delivered to Stornoway official notice that it had vested at an 80% interest in the project, subject to a one time back-in right held by Stornoway.
 On January 17, 2014, Stornoway notified the Company that Stornoway had elected not to exercise its back-in right.
 As a result, ongoing exploration and evaluation of the project is subject to an 80%/20% (North Arrow/Stornoway) participating joint venture.